An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Ordinary Differential Equation Methods

 \section{Ordinary Differential Equation Methods}

-Ordinary Differential Equation (ODE) methods are major methodologies to prove the convergence of recursive stochastic algorithms of the form \eqref{eq:algo-original}. \new{We use in the sequel the following rewriting of the algorithms
+ODE methods are widely used for proving the convergence of recursive stochastic algorithms of the form \eqref{eq:algo-original}.
+We rewrite the algorithms as:

-where $M_n = F_n - F(\theta_n)$ is a martingale difference sequence.} \new{Throughout the paper, we assume that $\theta_n$ never leaves its domain $\Theta$ for $\deltat$ small enough.}\del{\todo{this should be moved later on as it breaks the rhythms of the intro (which reads nicely without that).}}{} Under some regularity conditions, it can be proven that the stochastic sequence $\{ \theta_n\}_{n \geq 0}$ converges towards the attractor set of the associated ODE \eqref{eq:associated-ode}.
+where $M_n = F_n - F(\theta_n)$ is a martingale difference sequence.
+Throughout the paper, we assume that $\theta_n$ never leaves its domain $\Theta$ for sufficiently small $\deltat$.
+Given certain regularity conditions, it can be proven that the stochastic sequence $\{ \theta_n\}_{n \geq 0}$ converges towards the attractor set of the associated ODE \eqref{eq:associated-ode}: see, e.g., Chapter~2 of \cite{Borkar2008book}.
 Here we demonstrate a simple ODE method that relates the behavior of a recursive stochastic algorithm \eqref{eq:algo} and its associated ODE \eqref{eq:associated-ode}.
-To \del{explain}{}\new{illustrate} the basic principle of the approach, we pose a relatively strong assumption that allows us to obtain an easy proof, namely $\E_{n}[\norm{F_{n}}^{2}] \leq K^{2}$.
-That is, we assume that the second moment of $F_n$ is bounded by a constant over the domain of $\theta$.
-This assumption may not be satisfied especially when the domain of $\theta$ is unbounded.
+To illustrate the basic principle of the approach, we pose a relatively strong assumption that allows us to obtain an easy proof, namely $\E_{n}[\norm{F_{n}}^{2}] \leq K^{2}$; i.e., that the second moment of $F_n$ is bounded by a constant over the domain of $\theta$.
+This assumption may not always be satisfied, especially when the domain of $\theta$ is unbounded.

 Let $\phi: \R_{\geq 0} \times \Theta$ be the flow derived from $F$, i.e., $\phi(t; \theta_0)$ is an extended solution to the initial value problem $\frac{\rmd \theta}{\rmd t} = F(\theta)$ with $\theta = \theta_0$ at $t = 0$.
 More precisely, $\phi(\cdot; \theta_0)$ is an absolutely continuous function defined on $\R_{\geq 0}$ that satisfies